icoom-lab/ping-avg/README.md

   ping-avg [flags]

 Flags:
   -c, --count int   Specifies the number of echo Request messages be sent.
-The default is 4. (default 4) -h, --help        help for ping-avg
+The default is 1. (default -1) -h, --help        help for ping-avg
+  -v, --verbose     verbose output
 ```

 ```